SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 The actions export tool reads and writes to a file named `last_successful_actions_export.txt` to keep track of what actions have already been exported.
 If it does not already exist, `last_successful_actions_export.txt` is created.

-Subsequent runs will append newly created and modified actions to `iauditor_actions.csv`.
-Actions that are modified will be re-appended to the CSV file.
+Each time actions are exported, newly created actions are appended to `iauditor_actions.csv`.
+Additionally, any existing actions that have been modified since the last time actions were exported will be re-appended to the CSV file.

 `iauditor_actions.csv` consists of the following columns
 - actionsId